flype44/VControl/README.md

 SUPERSCALAR | Change the SuperScalar mode
 TURTLE | Change the Turtle mode
 VBRMOVE | Change the VBR location
-MAPROM | Map a ROM file
+JOYPORT | Patch the LowLevel.library to use the GAMEPADs for APOLLO V4(+) MAPROM | Map a ROM file